Learn about spondylitis from the experts at Laser Spine Institute in Philadelphia

 Is surgery an option for spondylitis?

 Because many patients are able to find relief through conservative treatment, surgery is only recommended for spondylitis if several weeks or months are insufficient in managing a patient’s symptoms.
-Although Laser Spine Institute does not treat ankylosing spondylitis, our Spine Care Consultants can help patients with this condition find treatment options.
+Although Laser Spine Institute does not treat ankylosing spondylitis, our Patient Empowerment Consultants can help patients with this condition find treatment options.
 If you are in Philadelphia, PA, and would like to take the first step to reclaiming your life from spondylitis, contact Laser Spine Institute today.